cannorin/gh-pages-video-test/README.md

 ## What is this?

-This repo tests whether mp4 files hosted in GitHub is auto-played.
+This repo tests whether mp4 files hosted in GitHub will be auto-played.

 Visit https://cannorin.github.io/gh-pages-video-test/index.html .